UNIVERSE-HPC/course-material/software_project_management/fair/02_data_metadata_nondata.md

 ### Choosing a Metadata Standard

-While Dublin Core is one of the most popular metadata standard, we often require some extensions for our research project.
+While Dublin Core is one of the most popular metadata standards, we often require some extensions for our research project.
 Across different domains, there are a lot of metadata standards in the community and it is important to select one that is appropriate to your scientific domain and the research